zzcgulm/light-dark-mode-using-tailwind-css-dark-mode/README.md

 A demo of using the Tailwind CSS Dark mode 'selector' strategy to both:

 - respect/honour users' settings
-- and functionality for a user to toggle mode
+- and give functionality for a user to toggle mode (and override their devoce/browser settings)

 ## References